Ralph Schoenman

-Ralph Schoenman (born 1935) is an American left-wing activist who was a personal secretary to Bertrand Russell and became general secretary of the Bertrand Russell Peace Foundation.
+Ralph Schoenman (1935 – September 30, 2023) was an American left-wing activist who was a personal secretary to Bertrand Russell and became general secretary of the Bertrand Russell Peace Foundation.
 He was involved in a number of projects supported by Russell, including the Campaign for Nuclear Disarmament (CND), the Committee of 100 and an unofficial war crimes tribunal to try American leaders for their conduct in the Vietnam War.
 Shortly before his death in 1970, Russell publicly broke with Schoenman.

 Life

 Born in Brooklyn, New York, Schoenman was educated at Princeton University but then left the U.S. for Britain in 1958.
 He was involved in various protest activities during his student days and became active in the CND after arriving in Britain.
 This brought him into contact with Russell, for whom Schoenman began working in 1960.
 Bernard Levin wrote critically of Schoenman's influence on Russell, saying that Schoenman was partly responsible for Russell's virulent anti-Americanism, in contrast to his earlier pronouncements against communism.
 Russell said of Schoenman, "You know he is a rather rash young man, and I have to restrain him.".

 In 1963, Schoenman participated as Russell's secretary in attempts to mediate a solution for the Sino-Indian border conflict, after China declared a ceasefire the previous year.
 For visiting communist China, the U.S. embassy in London put him under a travel restriction, stamping his passport as only valid to return to the U.S.

+In 1964 Schoenman helped organize Russell's Who Killed Kennedy?
+Committee which looked into the assassination of President John F. Kennedy.
+He also aided New Orleans District Attorney Jim Garrison in his investigation into the assassination.
+Garrison thanked him for his "encouragement" in the acknowledgments section of his book A Heritage of Stone (1970).
+In 1975 he appeared on the ABC program Good Night America to discuss the Warren Report.

 Schoenman was an organizer and member of the Russell Tribunal, an International War Crimes Tribunal which visited North Vietnam and Cambodia in 1966-1967.
 In addition to the group's own camera crews, Schoenman tried to negotiate network television coverage from NBC and CBS for the tribunal's visit to Hanoi, but was turned down in a dispute over the conditions.
 The networks charged that they had been asked to pay for the privilege and also felt that the restrictions proposed to them, including submitting footage for censorship, would imperil their objectivity.
 CBS News president Richard Salant said, "They are out to prove a point with investigations and they have an ax to grind".
 Schoenman denied the allegations that fees or censorship had been requested, while noting that the networks would pay to acquire footage from others, as ABC had done to obtain film from one of the tribunal's cameramen.